About Togo

 Non-governmental partners

-Peace Corps Togo’s program managers for Agriculture, Education, and Health work with local and international non-governmental organizations whose areas of operation align with Peace Corps Togo’s programmatic focus.
-Peace Corps Togo currently works with the following:
+Peace Corps/Togo’s program managers for Agriculture, Education, and Health work with local and international non-governmental organizations whose areas of operation align with its programmatic priorities.
+Peace Corps/Togo works with the following organizations, often through the placement of Volunteers and/or Virtual Service Participants.

-Pathways is a non-governmental organization created by Returned Peace Corps Volunteers to support girls' education through a scholarship and mentoring program.
-Activities include:
+Pathways Togo was created by Returned Peace Corps Volunteers to support girls' education through a scholarship and mentoring program.

 GRAPHE (Groupe Chrétien de Recherche Action pour la Promotion Humaine)